Track Orders using Geofences

 In order to protect the privacy of workers using your app, you are strongly encouraged to stop tracking when the worker stops working.
 This will positively impact your tracking rate because workers will trust the system and not try to kill tracking in the app through the smartphone or OS.

-Call Drivers API with the worker's driver_handle and set tracking to FALSE to stop tracking.
+Call Workers API with the worker's worker_handle and set tracking to FALSE to stop tracking.

 Inside each visit, you will find arrival and exit objects that get created and updated upon arrival and exit respectively.
 Each visit is tagged with a unique marker_id so that you can differentiate them from each other.